Talmidi Library

 The nature of Kabbalah

 Modern proponents of Kabbalah claim that the goal of Kabbalism is to gain a higher understanding of God and human existence, but surely this is also the goal of most religions – including ours.
 The objection we have is how it gets there.
-The path of Yahwism to a higher understanding of God is through a code of holiness and righteous behaviour.
-Yahwism eschews ALL pagan methods of reaching God; we are to be a people holy to YHVH, holy in all our ways.
-In total contrast, the path of Kabbalism reaches a higher understanding of God through secret knowledge, study of artificially created, pagan concepts of the structure of the universe, and practises which stem from pagan magic, divination and superstition.
+The path of Yahwism to a higher understanding of God is through a code of holiness and righteous behaviour outlined in Torah and the teachings of the biblical prophets.
+Yahwism eschews ALL pagan methods of reaching God; we are to be a people holy ONLY to YHVH, holy in all our ways.
+In total contrast, the path of Kabbalism reaches a higher understanding of God through secret knowledge (whereas Yeshua taught that knowledge should be open to everyone); Kabbalism proposes the study of artificially created, pagan concepts of the structure of the universe, and practises which stem from pagan magic, divination and superstition.

-One belief from Kabbalah that is rife today, and which has infected modern Judaism, is that the words of Torah have a hidden, secret meaning.
+One belief from Kabbalah that is rife today, and which has infected modern Judaism, is that all the words of Torah have a hidden, secret meaning.
 This belief comes from ancient Chaldean magic.
 It taught that words, even the individual letters of words, had enormous hidden power, and by studying them one could use that power to obtain a glimpse of the hidden secrets of the Universe.
+However, this means that anyone can make the words of Torah mean anything they want it to mean, even to make it mean the opposite of what God intended.

-A Follower of the Way must reject this way of thinking; it goes against what YHVH teaches.
+A Follower of the Way must reject this way of thinking; it goes against everything that YHVH (and Yeshua) taught.

 The Zohar claims that Kabbalah is hidden wisdom, and that good and evil are equal and opposite forces.
-This is pure Gnosticism.
+This is pure Gnosticism, not Yahwism.

 Many, many years ago, in an attempt to understand why so many young people were gravitating towards magic and witchcraft, I took it upon myself to become informed on the subject.
 I became acquainted with a number of key aspects of the nature of magic and superstition.
 This was a long time before I even knew Kabbalah existed.

-No matter how much people might claim that it is Jewish in origin, there is nothing Yahwist in the early foundations of Kabbalism.
-I would even venture as far as to encourage people to study the mysticism of the Greeks, Arabs, Chaldeans etc, if only to open their eyes to where Kabbalism actually comes from.
+No matter how much people might claim that it is Jewish in origin until they are blue in the face, there is nothing Yahwist in the early foundations of Kabbalism.
+I would even venture as far as to encourage people to study the mysticism of the Greeks, Arabs, Chaldeans etc, if only to open their eyes to where Kabbalism truly comes from.

 The Zohar

 If there is anything that should make people see where Kabbalism comes from, it is the 23-volume Zohar, Kabbalism’s holy book itself.
-The reading of it is discouraged except by those well-versed in Kabbalism.
-I would actually encourage you to try and read parts of it, because you will instantly see its true nature.
+The reading of it is discouraged except by those well-versed in Kabbalist ideas.
+I would actually encourage you to try and read parts of it, because you will instantly see its true nature and origin.

 The Zohar is a mystical commentary on Torah which purports to give the Torah’s true meaning.
 This ‘true meaning’ was deemed only worthy of being taught to a select few.
 It is more likely that it was only taught to those chosen few who would not freak out at the fact that it contained a lot of pagan magic, superstition and demonology, in direct opposition to the basic tenets of Yahwism.